Boys Ranch Independent School District: Schools

 Boys Ranch the institution includes a boarding program.

 Special programs

 Athletics

-Boys Ranch High School participates in the boys sports of baseball, basketball, football, and wrestling.
-The school participates in the girls sport of basketball.
+Boys Ranch High School participates in boys' sports, such as baseball, basketball, football, and wrestling.
+The school participates in the girls' sport of basketball.
 For the 2012 through 2014 school years, Boys Ranch High School will play football in UIL Class 2A Division II.
-The school football team made its first ever playoff appearance in 2008.
-The school cross country team has never lost a district title since it picked up the program in 1981.
+The school football team made its first-ever playoff appearance in 2008.
+The school cross-country team has never lost a district title since it picked up the program in 1981.
 It has also won 8 state titles and 10+ state runners-up.